-The College operates in challenging financial circumstances.
-The numbers of 16 to 19 year-olds and young adults across most of the areas served by the College have been in decline over the last few years.
+The College has been operating in challenging financial circumstances.
+The numbers of 16 to 19 year-olds and young adults across most of the areas served by the College have been in decline over many years.
 Given that the majority of funding received by the College relates to further education student numbers through ESFA grants, these demographic pressures have placed pressure on the College's financial position.
-Funding from the ESFA and its predecessors has declined by 8% over the past five years from 2015/16 (£23.7m) to 2019/20 (£21.7m).
 The College has addressed this over the years by reducing costs and increasing other income streams.
 Key areas of focus for diversifying income have been higher education, apprenticeships and other commercial income.
 Investment in marketing has also helped to maintain market share in FE against competition from other providers.
-However, the demographic decline has eased and, together with cost controls, the College's financial performance has improved: management's self-assessment of Financial Health, based on the model developed by the ESFA, has improved from "Requires Improvement" in 2018/19 to "Good" in 2019/20.
+However, the demographic decline eased in 2019/20 and, because of the ESFA's lagged funding model for study programmes, we have experienced the financial benefit of increased student numbers in the current financial year.
+This, together with a continuing focus on cost controls has resulted in improved financial performance: the College's Financial Health based on a model developed by the ESFA has improved from "Requires Improvement" in 2018/19 to a self-assessment of "Outstanding" in 2020/21 based on the results presented in these financial statements.

 The College has established a five-year Medium Term Financial Plan (MTFP).
-The MTFP has been an important tool in informing decision-making.
-The current version shows a continued improving trend notwithstanding uncertainties associated with Brexit and the coronavirus.
-Financial modelling over the period of the MTFP indicates that the College's cash position will remain positive (despite the required repayment, by 2023, of a £2.7m bank loan) and that the College will retain a minimum ESFA financial health rating of "Good" throughout the period.
+The MTFP has been an important tool in informing decision making.
+The current version shows a continued improving trend notwithstanding uncertainties associated with the coronavirus.
+Financial modelling over the period of the MTFP indicates that the College's cash position will remain positive (despite the required repayment, by 2023, of £1.8m which is the outstanding balance of a bank loan) and that the College will retain a minimum ESFA financial health rating of "Good" throughout the period.